-Journalists now stranded in Afghanistan
+Inside the Beltway: Journalists now stranded in Afghanistan

 “We are incredibly disappointed that our efforts over the past few weeks to get our colleagues safe passage out of Afghanistan have been unsuccessful.
 We have been working day and night, pursuing every available option, only to hit countless obstacles and roadblocks,” Yolanda López, acting director of the Voice of America, told USA Today.

-The press itself, meanwhile, has picked up on the story with much vigor — with comprehensive coverage provided by Fox News, USA Today, New York Post, The Wrap, The Guardian and Voice of America — among others.
+The press itself, meanwhile, has picked up on the story with much vigor — with comprehensive coverage provided by Fox News, USA Today, The New York Post, The Wrap, The Guardian and Voice of America — among others.

-“You would have expected that the United States government, which helped create the space for journalism and civil society in Afghanistan over the last 20 years, would have tried to do more over the last several weeks to assist journalists who made a decision that it was best for them to leave the country,” Radio Free Europe president Jamie Fly told The Washington Post.
+“You would have expected that the United States government, which helped create the space for journalism and civil society in Afghanistan over the last 20 years, would have tried to do more over the last several weeks to assist journalists who made a decision that it was best for them to leave the country,” Radio Free Europe President Jamie Fly told The Washington Post.

 “We did not forget about USAGM employees and their families, nor will we.
 These employees have served the United States.
-We remain keenly focused on getting them out, safely,” the U.S. State Dept. said in a statement, according to Fox News.
+We remain keenly focused on getting them out, safely,” the State Department said in a statement, according to Fox News.

 ‘AND THE PRESS WILL HELP’